hibit-dev/plants-care/README.md

 └ schema

 ## Documentation
-Discover a world of knowledge hosted on [HiBit website](https://www.hibit.dev).
+Discover a world of knowledge hosted on [HiBit](https://www.hibit.dev).
 Serving as your informational hub, this resource offers clear instructions and valuable insights to explore a spectrum of articles, tutorials, stories, news, and beyond.

 You'll find detailed instructions and comprehensive documentation for this repository on:
 - [DIY - Automated plants watering system: concept](https://www.hibit.dev/posts/132/diy-automated-plants-watering-system-concept)